-Throughout Semester 1 in the 2020/21 academic year, BIMM has delivered classes via blended delivery i.e a combination of online and in-person classes.
+As a result of the UK Coronavirus Lockdown in 2021, BIMM has delivered classes via blended learning i.e., a combination of online and in-person classes.
 Due to social distancing guidelines, a significant but temporary increase in teaching delivery costs have been noted.
 The business has adequate resources and capital to manage this increased requirement.
+The group was able to maintain all academic and quality standards during the period, this was achieved by making investments in technology and telecommunication networks

 See the directors report for further details of the group's activities in relation to the pandemic.

-BIMM does not own or generate income from student accommodation, halls of residence, restaurants, cafes or conferencing suites.
+BIMM does not own or generate income from student accommodation, halls of residence, restaurants, cafes, or conferencing suites.
 On this basis, there has been no significant reduction in such income as a result of the UK Coronavirus Lockdown.
 BIMM was not significantly impacted by BREXIT during the year.
-Throughout 2021, EU national students will be supported through the EU Settlement Scheme which came into effect on 1 January 2021.
+Throughout 2021, EU national students were supported through the EU Settlement Scheme which came into effect on 1 January 2021.

-Net cash generated in the year was £3,095,841 (2019: £362,450 decrease).
-The positive cash generation was generated via normal working capital activity.
-In the prior year, the decrease was driven by a temporary change in working capital cycle as result of achieving OfS Approved Fee Cap Status.
+Net cash decrease in the year was £1,357,441 (2020: £3,095,841 generated).
+The decrease in cash was generated via normal working capital activity.

-Cash held at year end was £12,568,476 (2019: £9,472,635).
+Cash held at year end was £11,211,035 (2020: £12,568,476).
 The business continues to deliver a strong level of operational cashflow providing significant headroom on debt servicing across the whole BIMM Group.
-During the year, the wider BIMM Group utilised existing bank facilities to fund the acquisition of Performers College.